 Music is all about feel and mood.
 If you don’t know music theory, it will be hard for you to emulate any mood with chords.
 This is why you find some music producers making the same type of music because sooner or later they run out of ideas.
-Some make it far into their careers with without it but they will be exposed to how much they lack in creativity because they lack the knowledge in music theory.
+Some make it far into their careers without it but they will be exposed to how much they lack creativity because they lack the knowledge of music theory.

 Music theory will allow you to create compositions that are more emotional and have depth.

 You will better understand which chords to use together and which chords don’t go well with each other.
 The creative aspect of music for a producer or even a stage performer in music will shine if they are well versed in music theory.

 The ability for them to compose and work on complex chord structures is what makes songs catchy.

 If you know music theory, you can also simplify chords and make them sound the way you want.
 These skills are not possible if you aren’t well versed in music theory.

 Music theory is all about understanding the instrument and also learning how well you can use the instrument based on its musical language.